• Skip to primary navigation

 B.S. in Aerospace Engineering (2027) – Texas A&M University

-Ryan is a sophomore aerospace engineering student from Austin, Texas.
-He is currently working on creating a script in Abaqus to help facilitate the optimization of morphing small UAS.
-His previous project involved using Abaqus to model complex uses of shape memory alloys.
+Ryan is a junior aerospace engineering student from Austin, Texas.
+He is currently working on a high fidelity multiphase CFD model of a thermosyphon, with plans to couple it with FEA.
+His previous projects have included using Abaqus to support the optimization of morphing UAS as well as investigating advanced applications of shape memory alloys..
 Outside of the lab, he is a member of the Texas A&M Climbing Team.

 Current Research Project(s):